 People travel from all over the world to come to Los Angeles to become models or actors.
-All those people do not understand that there is so much work behind it and that there is a 80% chance you won’t make it – some of my friends that are born and raised in Los Angeles do extra work and explain to me how difficult it is to get in.
+All those people do not understand that there is so much work behind it and that there is a 80% chance you won’t make it – some of my friends that are born and raised in Los Angeles do extra work and explain to me how difficult life in Los Angeles is to get in the industry.
 It’s more of knowing the right people to get in.

-In addition, people think coming to Los Angeles means you get to be friends with celebrities – well, you can.
+In addition, people think coming to Los Angeles and life in Los Angeles means you get to be friends with celebrities – well, you can.
 Again, it’s all about knowing the right people and having connections!
 I have eaten at restaurants and met probably your favorite actor/actress.
 But, if you come to Los Angeles blind, with no friends or anything, it will be tough to do anything!
 Making friends, getting acting careers, all that jazz.

 A side note: I also know a few people who have tried to make it in Hollywood and didn’t succeed.
 In fact, one man built his own successful catering company and now caters for celebrities when they host lavish parties at their homes.
 So, he did become successful, just not on the big screen.